cyberklezmer/conference24/content/social-programme/concert.md

 +++
-title = "Excursion"
+title = "City Tours"
 weight = 15
 +++

 <!-- ## Concert -->

-Excursion to Prague city.
+Guided city tours will take place on the afternoon of October 29th (the second day), with several options to choose from,

 ![Room](/images/prague.webp "Praha")